Here’s where you can buy Dyson’s sell-out Airwrap today

 Where is the Dyson airwrap currently in stock?

-Hello and welcome to our Dyson airwrap stock tracker liveblog, where we’ll be alerting you to the latest drops as they happen.
-Those on the hunt for the original Dyson airwrap best be quick, as the OG styler is currently in stock at just two retailers in the UK.
+Good morning and welcome back to our Dyson airwrap stock tracker liveblog, where we’ll be alerting you to the latest drops as they happen.

+If the original Dyson airwrap has been on your shopping list for a while, you’re in luck, as the OG styler is currently in stock at two retailers in the UK.
 At Amazon, you can buy the airwrap at the marked up price of £639.99 (Amazon.co.uk), but we’d recommend picking up the 2018 multi-functional hair tool at John Lewis for the cheaper price of £449.99 (Johnlewis.com).

-Impressing our reviewer in our round-up of the best hot brushes, they said: “We love the original barrels which encourage the hair to wrap itself around the barrel (without getting tangled we hasten to add) for a soft, voluminous, light curl.”
+Our reviewer had nothing but praise for Dyson’s hair tool in our round-up of the best hot brushes, they said: “We love the original barrels which encourage the hair to wrap itself around the barrel (without getting tangled we hasten to add) for a soft, voluminous, light curl.”

-Coming with two straightening brushes and a blow-dryer attachment, our tester said their favourite attachment was the rounded bristle brush, “which gives your hair an incredibly sleek finish in a matter of minutes.”

 Register for free to continue reading